Food Establishment License

 Fees

-Annual license fee to operate a food service establishment in San Antonio.
+Annual permit fee to operate a food service establishment in San Antonio is based on gross annual volume of food sales.

 Type Fee Description